In order to undertake this course, we ask that you:

 - have a university degree (or equivalent) in any subject,

 - a record of relevant work/experience or serious intent to work in relevant settings with refugees/asylum seekers.

 Months of entry

-Using systemic, narrative, psychodynamic and liberation psychology approaches, you will examine the complexities of the refugee experience from a holistic and more rounded perspective.
+This course will help enhance your understanding and skills in working with refugee people using your own experience as context.
+You will examine the complexities of the refugee experience from a holistic perspective and using systemic, narrative, psychodynamic and liberation psychology approaches.
 You will consider therapeutic, clinical, theoretical, organisational, social and political viewpoints among others.

 Qualification and course duration

 - +44 (0)20 8938 2213